Hugo (film): Plot

 Finding the heart-shaped key on the station railway tracks, Hugo drops down to the track to retrieve it, and is run over by an out-of-control train that smashes through the station.
 He wakes up from the nightmare, but hears an ominous ticking emanating from himself, and discovers he has been turned into the automaton.
-Hugo wakes up again: it was only another nightmare.
+Hugo wakes up again; it was only another nightmare.

-At Georges' home, his wife Jeanne allows them in after René recognises her as Jeanne d'Alcy, an actress in many of Méliès' films.
+At Georges' home, his wife Jeanne allows them in after René recognizes her as Jeanne d'Alcy, an actress in many of Méliès' films.
 They play the film, waking Georges, who is finally convinced to cherish his accomplishments rather than regret his lost dreams.
 Georges recounts that, as a stage magician, he was fascinated by motion pictures and used film to create imaginative works through his Star Film Company.
-Forced into bankruptcy after the war, he closed his studio and sold or destroyed his films.
+Forced into bankruptcy after the war, he closed his studio and disposed of his films.
 He laments that even an automaton he built and donated to a museum was lost in a fire; Hugo realizes it is the one he has repaired.

 Hugo races to the station to retrieve the automaton but is caught by Dasté, who has learned of Claude's death.
-Dasté threatens to take Hugo to the orphanage to torment him.
-Hugo runs away and manages to evade Dasté by hiding on the outer face of the clock tower, precariously balancing hundreds of feet above the ground.
-After climbing back down, Hugo races to escape the station but drops the automaton on the tracks.
-He jumps down to retrieve it and is almost run over by a train, but Dasté saves him and the automaton.
-Georges arrives and tells Dasté, "This child belongs to me."
+Dasté prepares to take him to the orphanage, but Hugo manages to escape and precariously hides on the outer face of the clock tower.
+After climbing back inside, Hugo races for the exit but drops the automaton on the tracks.
+He jumps down to retrieve it and is almost run over by a train, but Dasté saves him and the automaton at the last minute.
+Georges arrives at the scene and tells Dasté "This child belongs to me." while saving Hugo, who realized that the automaton survived.

 Sometime later, Georges is named a professor at the Film Academy, and is paid tribute through a showcase of his films recovered by René.
-Hugo and his new family celebrate at the apartment, and Isabelle begins to write down Hugo's own story.
+Hugo and his new family celebrate at the apartment, and Isabelle begins to write down Hugo's story.